-The symposium, “Gut Microbiota and Probiotics Throughout the Lifespan: Metabolic and Brain Function”, will be held on September 15-16, 2016 at Harvard Medical School in Boston, Massachusetts, USA.
+The symposium, “Gut Health, Microbiota & Probiotics Throughout the Lifespan: Dietary Influences”, will be held on October 10-11, 2018 at Harvard Medical School in Boston, Massachusetts, USA.
 The symposium will provide an overview of the latest scientific evidence related to gut microbiota and probiotics and their importance to health across the lifespan.
 This specifically includes the pregnancy period, infancy and childhood, adulthood, and older adults.
 The goals of the symposium include the following:

 Who Should Attend?

-The symposium topics are intended to meet the needs of researchers and healthcare professionals who want to be updated on the advances in gut microbiome and probiotics research, including the effects of probiotics on gut microbiota.
+The symposium topics are intended to meet the needs of researchers and healthcare professionals who want to be updated on the advances in gut microbiome, including the effects of diet on the gut microbiota.
 Interested attendees include basic and translational research scientists, physicians (general medicine, internal medicine, family medicine, endocrinology, pediatrics, psychiatry), dietitians, nutritionists, psychologists, students, policy makers, and key opinion leaders with an interest in the gut microbiome and probiotics.

 There is no fee to attend the symposium.

 Allan Walker, MD – Chair

 Harvard Medical School

 For questions, please email questions@HarvardProbioticsSymposium.org or call (703) 841-1600.